LATEST SURVEY : Religions, belief and unbelief

 Some of the questions explored by the series include: What is a typical evangelical Christian?
 What contributions do they make to society?
 What do they believe?
 What is distinctive about their lifestyle?
 What opinions do they hold about the most pressing issues of the day?

 Up to 1,800 evangelicals have taken our regular surveys on relevant issues ranging from work and education to church life and evangelism.
-We have used the findings to produce handy A5-sized reports which are perfect for discussion in small groups.
-Discussion questions are available for each report and PowerPoint presentations can also be downloaded online.

 The findings are sparking conversations and ideas in churches across the UK, helping them make more effective plans for mission and ministry today.
 Further down the page you can view a full list of our research reports.

 January 2011 saw the launch of 21st Century Evangelicals - a groundbreaking survey of more than 17,000 respondents.
 But this was just the beginning - a snapshot.
 From this snapshot, we are now working to produce a moving picture.
+Here are links to all the research reports in the series:

 - Working faithfully? - survey conducted in May 2013, report published in October 2013.